Ain’t No Night Fair

 Chapter 2 (continued)

-I swung my head, and my eyes too, from her stare and gazed out the train window again.
+I swung my head, and my eyes too, from her stare and gazed out through the train window again.

 We were at Lemah Abang now.

 All at once an old memory shimmered into my mind.
 Before, four years ago.
 Completely out of the blue, the Dutch had rained shells on our defenses from three directions using between eight and ten Howitzers.
 The number could be worked out by the fighters who had previously been soldiers in the Netherlands East Indies artillery.
 The people had panicked and run out in the direction of the rice fields.
 I still remember the time.
 I cupped my two hands and shouted, “Don’t run!
 Get on the ground!”
 But there were too many of them, and they were too confused, too frightened, and they were incapable of hearing my voice.
 And when I fell to the ground behind a large tree I was able to see one, then two, three, four, five artillery shells explode among the mass of scattering people.
 Bodies.
 Corpses.
 And my mind ran through the blood, injuries, bodies, to the letter, my uncle, and finally, to my father.